 Editor’s Note: The final list of supported application protocols (e.g., MSRP, BFCP, T.140, and T.38) is to be decided by CT groups.

-Figure N.3.1-1: Protocol stack for WebRTC Data Channels
+Figure N.3.1-1: Protocol stack for WebRTC IMS Client (WIC) Data Channels

+Figures N.3.1-2 and N.3.1-3 are based on TS 23.228 [3] and show two examples of the protocol stack used by DCMTSI [35] Clients.
+Figure N3.1-2 shows a protocol stack for the HTTP proxy configuration mode for the Bootstrap Data Channel or Application Data Channel in case DCMF is anchoring DTLS.

+Figure N.3.1-2: Protocol stack for IMS bootstrap data channels (TS 23.228[3])

+Figure N.3.1-3 shows protocol stack for the UDP proxy configuration mode for the Application Data Channel case, providing a Person2Application/Application2Person/Person2Person Data Channel Application.

+Figure N.3.1-3: Protocol stack for P2P/P2A/A2P IMS application data channels without DCMF (TS 23.228[3])

 N.3.2 e2ae security for WebRTC data channels

-E2ae security for WebRTC Data Channels is achieved in the same way as e2ae security for MSRP over TLS/TCP.
+E2ae security for WebRTC Data Channels for a WebRTC IMS Client (WIC) is achieved in the same way as e2ae security for MSRP over TLS/TCP.
 In both cases certificate fingerprints need to be exchanged over SDP and the media has to be anchored in IMS by inserting a gateway on the media path.
 To ensure the integrity of the certificate fingerprint the signalling path is assumed to be protected.

 Figure N.3.2-1 shows the originating procedure for e2ae protection of WebRTC Data Channels.
 The terminating procedure is similar and is not shown here.
-Note that no assumptions are made on the interface between the WebRTC IMS Client and eP-CSCF except that it SDP based and integrity protected.
+Note that no assumptions are made on the interface between the WebRTC IMS Client and eP-CSCF except that it is SDP-based and integrity protected.

-Since only e2ae security is supported at the moment, the WebRTC IMS Client is required to include the indication "e2ae-security requested by UE" in every offer it creates.
+Since only e2ae security is supported at the moment for WebRTC IMS Client (WIC), the WebRTC IMS Client is required to include the indication "e2ae-security requested by UE" in every offer it creates.

 It is assumed that the eP-CSCF is aware of the fact the IMS UE is a WebRTC IMS Client and automatically applies e2ae security for terminating calls.
+The P-CSCF is aware of a DCMTSI client, based on the IMS data channel media feature tag used by the DCMTSI client during registration.
 Therefore, unlike the existing e2ae security for MSRP over TLS/TCP, there is no need for the IMS UE to indicate support of e2ae security during registration.

 Figure N.3.2-1: E2ae protection of WebRTC Data Channels

-NOTE 1: The method for negotiating the application protocol (e.g. MSRP) and configuring the WebRTC Data Channel (e.g. setting stream identifiers, choosing between reliable or unrealiable transmission, etc) is defined in the corresponding stage 3 specification.
+NOTE 1: The method for negotiating the application protocol (e.g. MSRP) and configuring the WebRTC Data Channel (e.g. setting stream identifiers, choosing between reliable or unrealiable transmission, etc) is defined in the corresponding stage 3 specification, e.g., based on IETF RFC 8832 [42] or IETF RFC 8864 [DD].